ttmgr/Air_Metagenomics/Metagenomics_Commands.md

     -i /path/to/input/contigs.fasta specifies the input file containing assembled contigs in FASTA format.
     -o /path/to/output/binning specifies the output directory where the resulting binning information will be saved.
-    -t 4 specifies the number of threads to use during the binning process.
-Adjust this value according to your system capabilities.
-    -m 1500 sets the minimum contig length threshold.
-Contigs shorter than this length will be excluded from the binning process.
 ```
 # 10. MaxBin2
 MaxBin2 is a software for binning metagenomic sequences from single or co-assembled samples.